 “It’s hardly something I can tweet about,” Michael confessed afterwards.
 “It sounds barking!
 But Lorrimer’s is a strange place.”

 Unexpectedly, Michael began to talk about his brother Ted.
 Ted, one of the city’s most venerable financial analysts, was currently collecting information about a low-profile Edinburgh businessman called Archie Corpusty.
 Corpusty, Ted increasingly suspected, was a bounder of the blackest proclivities.
-His name could be traced to a variety of enterprises which the earth had swallowed up, along with a lot of their customers’ and creditors’ money.
+His name could be traced to a variety of enterprises that the earth had swallowed up, along with a lot of their customers’ and creditors’ money.
 Michael had an idea that Ted might have mentioned Lorrimer’s in relation to Corpusty.

 The session was suddenly coming to an end.
 John applied the last of the colour: an infusion of soft greys and blues which, when held still and up to the light, was revealed to be unmistakably Edinburgh’s skyline.